Address book

 Thesis proposals

-executive skills and well-being across the lifespan;
+Promotion of executive skills and well-being

 Research projects typically involve individuals with healthy development as well as persons who experience consequences of neurological problems, disability, and/or psychosocial discomfort.
 Participants are often involved in the implementation of psychoeducational actions or programs.
 A life span approach is adopted.